 ~ Gustave Eiffel

-- Eiffel Tower: Regular price is €11/adult for tickets to ride the elevator to the 2nd floor or €17/adult to ride to the 3rd floor, the top.
+- Price: €11/adult for tickets to ride the elevator to the 2nd floor or €17/adult to ride all the way to the 3rd floor, which is the top.

 - We paid €29/adult for our guided tour with Cultival.
 The tour took nearly 2 hours and included a visit to the underground bunkers beneath the Champ de Mars.
 We also toured the area beneath the Eiffel Tower elevators and learned how they operate and then were given access to the roof of the 2nd floor restaurant.
 This was less interesting, but we did see the wind turbines that generate electricity for the tower.
 Our tour ended on the 2nd floor, where we paid an additional €6/adult to take the elevator to the top.
 It was definitely worth it! *Cultival is not an affiliate, nor do we get anything if you book with them.
 We just really enjoyed their guided tour.